ESIPFed/data-help-desk/docs/resources/user_questions.md

 -   Where can I find a certain type of data?
 -   Where to find specific datasets?
--   Papers and repositories that include ML keyword/ tagging for discovery
+-   Papers and repositories that include specific keywords/ tagging for discovery
--   Is there open data resource about traffic-related air pollution and cases of asthma and COPD available?
--   environmental health data, open data vs personal/health data

 **Data Repositories and Storage**

 -   What's a good repository for a certain type of data?
 -   Where can I deposit my model (or other large) datasets?
 -   Where can I archive my data?
--   Good platforms for storing data for soil infiltration
--   Odor community monitoring - cloud storage funding?
+-   Where can I store my data?
 -   Can I just link to my data portal or do I need to put it in a repository (to comply with policies at AGU)?
 -   Where can I deposit lightning data (domain-discipline repository)?